 For a lighter exfoliating process, the Banish Pumpkin Enzyme Masque is a chemical exfoliating mask that can help fade hyperpigmentation when used 1-3 times a week.
 It's formulated with a blend of raw pumpkin, orange, glycolic acid, bilberry fruit extract and ginger root which altogether deliver renewing and radiance-boosting ingredients directly to the skin.

-This treatment is actually an in-office procedure used in treating skin conditions like hyperpigmentation, affecting only the epidermis.
+This treatment is actually an in-office exfoliating procedure used in treating skin conditions like hyperpigmentation, affecting only the epidermis.
 In this procedure, the dermatologist will use a drill-like handheld tool with a wire brush or other abrasive attachment which will be swiped across your skin to rapidly remove the epidermis so a new layer of skin can form.

 This treatment procedure is a type of non-ablative or fractional laser treatment.
 IPL is also known as photo facial and stimulates collagen growth within the skin layer.
 The Intense Pulsed Light Therapy requires multiple sessions to achieve desired results.
 It can treat hyperpigmentation due to sun damage as well asacne scarring, but it has quite a lot of side effects too.

 Also known as laser peeling or skin resurfacing, this treatment procedure uses targeted beams of light to reduce hyperpigmentation.
 There are two types of lasers: ablative and non-ablative.
 Ablative laser peeling or resurfacing is the most intense as it removes a whole upper layer of skin.
 This encourages skin turnover and new collagen.
 Of course, get a second opinion to make sure that laser is right for you as it is not for everyone.